 Please keep in mind that:

-- We currently welcome proposals only for special issues that will publish in Spring or Summer 2020.
+- We currently welcome proposals only for special issues that will publish in 2025 or beyond.

 - Proposals should deal with a major topic in the field, and aspire to become the definitive resource on that subject.